 Learning how to apply makeup is like any other skill, one that gets better with time.
-Although I don’t have any makeups mistakes which are not period appropriate, it has been a process to learn what works and what doesn’t.
+Although I don’t have any makeups mistakes which are not period appropriate(remember the 90’s Chola eyebrows ), it has been a process to learn what works and what doesn’t.
 As I move about my daily life there some makeup mistakes I see repeatedly.
 All of which can be easily solved with a few tweaks to get you looking red carpet ready or better still look like you have nothing on.

 Wearing the wrong shade of foundation